tc39/proposal-source-phase-imports/README.md

-The object provided by the module source phase must have a prototype set to the `ModuleSourcePrototype` object, defined by this specification to be a minimal object representation for a compiled modular resource.
+The object provided by the module source phase must have a prototype set to the `ModuleSourcePrototype` object, defined by this specification to be a minimal shared base prototype for a compiled modular resource.

+In addition we define the `sourceType` getter returning the type string corresponding to the name of the specific module source subclass.

 ### JS Module Source

 For JavaScript modules, the module source phase is then specified to return a `ModuleSource` object, representing an ECMAScript Module Source.

-This is a minimal implementation to support the source phase including branding checks via `toStringTag` and providing a unique key for the module resource.
+It's `sourceType` value would be `"source-text"`.

 Future proposals may then add support for [bindings lookup methods][], the [ModuleSource constructor][] and [instantiation][] support.